Updated on September 18, 2023

 How is an Eye Stye Diagnosed?

-Your healthcare provider can diagnose a stye by looking at your eyelid and asking about your symptoms.
+Your healthcare provider can diagnose a stye by performing an eye exam and asking about your symptoms.
 They may use a light and magnifying lens to see your eyelid in more detail.

 Most styes go away on their own in one to two weeks.
-Home treatment can help you feel better faster by reducing pain and swelling.
+There are home remedies that can help you feel better faster by reducing pain and swelling.

-• Squeeze or pop the stye.
-This can cause the infection to spread, leading to more styes.
+Additionally, you shouldn’t rub, squeeze, or pop the stye.
+This can cause the infection to spread.

 Some larger or more painful styes may require medical treatment.
 Treatment options for styes include: